minjanice/janice-note/_posts/2019-12-13-afternoonhongkong.md

 Oh, BTW, i just wanted you to know that the pineapple buns have been coming out at noon.
 Back then, I had no idea about the bread has been making in this cafe and even the time that they put out!
 So please make sure if you want to try fresh bread, you need to visit this place at the right hour as well.

+When you visit the place after see my blog later, please tell us in the comments below about your idea of how the bread was or what else.

 ***

-When you visit the place after see my blog later, please tell us in the comments below about your idea of how the bread was or what else.
+* Address : 188-15 Heukseok-dong, Dongjak-gu, Seoul

+* Hour : 10:00 - 22:00 (Mon-Sun)

+* Phone : 02-6398-6787